paulinho-16/MEIC-TVVS/assignments/assignment2.md

 The tests implemented for this function can be found in the `ProjectTableModelTest.java` file, inside the `test` directory.
 We decided to create three test methods, the first two related to allowed and prohibited cells to edit, respectively, and the last one to exceptions raised for out-of-bounds and illegal inputs.

-The first two tests use `@ParameterizedTest` with a `@ValueSource` list of values for the `columns` variable.
+The first two tests use `@ParameterizedTest` with a `@ValueSource` list of values for the `column` variable.
 In these cases, the `row` value is equal to zero, as we are creating a single project and checking the fields for that single project as an example.

-The third case uses `@ParameterizedTest` with `@CsvSource` lists of `row` and `columns` combinations of values to check for invalid inputs.
+The third case uses `@ParameterizedTest` with `@CsvSource` lists of `row` and `column` combinations of values to check for invalid inputs.

 In the first case, the test just instantiates a `Project` and checks if all fields allowed to be edited return true when the `isEditable` method is called upon the project.